joshgreenwell/zoid-lesson/src/tutorial2/README.md

-# tutorial 2: Customizing the Create
+# Tutorial 2: Customizing the Create

 Building off tutorial 1, we will now look at how you can<br/>
 customize you component shape and style with the `create` call